NxPKG/khulnasoft-docs/content/email-routing/_index.md

 {{<render file="_email-routing-definition.md">}}

-It is available to all Cloudflare customers [using Cloudflare as an authoritative nameserver](/dns/zone-setups/full-setup/).
+It is available to all Khulnasoft customers [using Khulnasoft as an authoritative nameserver](/dns/zone-setups/full-setup/).

 ---

 ## Features

 {{<feature header="Email Workers" href="/email-routing/email-workers/">}}
-Leverage the power of Cloudflare Workers to implement any logic you need to process your emails.
+Leverage the power of Khulnasoft Workers to implement any logic you need to process your emails.
 Create rules as complex or simple as you need.
 {{</feature>}}

 {{<feature header="Custom addresses" href="/email-routing/get-started/enable-email-routing/">}}